-Born in 1924 in the community of Hirvensalmi, Finland, Ensio Tuppurainen spent his professional life in the army.
+Born in the community of Hirvensalmi, Finland, Ensio Tuppurainen (1924-2014) spent his professional life in the army.

-Currently (2009) being retired and a veteran from war, he has his accommodation in Vekaranjärvi, a large military base, near the community of Valkealan, in the south of Finland.
+When retired, being a veteran from war, he had his accommodation in Vekaranjärvi, a large military base, near the community of Valkealan, in the south of Finland.

-Tuppurainen, who nowadays is in his eighties, is a self-taught artist, who has been making paintings of landscapes, people and other scenes and who has been active in sculpturing (elks, horses, other animals).
+Tuppurainen was a self-taught artist who made paintings of landscapes, people and other scenes and who was active in making sculptures (elks, horses, other animals).

-He is best known probably by the statements he writes down on posters in a expressive and colorful way.
-They are displayed on a plot in the woods near the cabin where he had his (now closed) studio and gallery.
+He probably is best known by the statements he wrote down on posters in a expressive and colorful way.
+These were displayed on a plot in the woods near the cabin where he had his (now closed) studio and gallery.

-In these texts Tuppurainen provides commentary about what he sees as social and political abuses, varying from EU-politics, the banking system and old age pensions, to environmental policy and the treatment of refugees.
+In these texts Tuppurainen provided commented on what he saw as social and political abuses, varying from EU-politics, the banking system and old age pensions, to environmental policy and the treatment of refugees.

 Tuppurainen's work was represented in the 2005 exposition In Another World in the Kiasma Museum of Contemporary Art in Helsinki.